penninesoaringclub/newsletter/content/posts/2025-03/index.md

 The Pilot rating is about much more than just flying Cross Country (hopefully you are aware of the changed guidance around the BHPA insurance and XC flying), it is about gaining the knowledge and skills that will help you to continue to progress safely in this great sport of ours.

 An important part of the process of achieving your Pilot rating is completing all of the Pilot tasks and getting them signed off by a coach.
-By far the easiest way to do this by getting a Pilot task book from the BHPA office and taking it out with you when you go flying, as any Club Coach can sign off tasks that they witness.
+By far the easiest way to do this is by getting a Pilot task book from the BHPA office and taking it out with you when you go flying, as any Club Coach can sign off tasks that they witness.
 It is also really important to keep a logbook and both of these will help when it comes to signing you off, once you have passed your exam.
 Please contact me if you decide that this is something that you want to do and I will do my best to help you through the process.

 At the recent AGM I spoke about the insurance issues, and encouraging more people to get their Pilot rating. someone asked what is the current ratio, in our club, of CP to Pilot and above.
 I didn’t know off the top of my head, but felt it was a very good question and said that I would find out.
 We have just got the recent data off the BHPA, and 43% of members are CP rated, 51% Pilot and 6% Advanced Pilot.
 Although these numbers aren’t terrible, and are slightly better than I would have guessed, I would really like to get us to a place where only our newer members were still CP rated.
 If you are CP rated, please give this serious thought and let me know if it’s something you want to do.